domschl/WinSteamOnMac/README.md

 ## Step-by-step installation

-- The minimum macOS version is macOS Sonoma 14.5, a prebuilt game-porting-toolkit and Game Porting Toolkit 2 will be downloaded later
+- The minimum macOS version is macOS Sonoma 14.5, a prebuilt game-porting-toolkit will be downloaded later via homebrew.
 - This guide only applies to Apple Silicon Macs.
 No Intel support.
 - Open a terminal (or iTerm2)
 - Make sure that rosetta is installed by entering: